-Review and recommend the Board open the public comment period and set the public hearing date for the Wheels Forward Comprehensive Operations Analysis (COA) preferred alternative.
+Review proposal; Open the public comment period; Set the public hearing date for March 7 for the Wheels Forward Comprehensive Operations Analysis (COA) preferred alternative.

 Background

 The Wheels Forward Planning Team has developed a preferred service alternative with a target implementation of January 2017.
 The map of the preferred alternative is included in Attachment 1 and the route by route details in Attachment 2.